reyemtm/reyemtm.github.io/_posts/2015-12-03-a-modern-leaflet-toolbar.md

 ---
 layout: post
 title: "A Modern Leaflet Toolbar"
-description: "This is my first iteration of a modern-looking ui for leaflet maps."
+description: "This is my first iteration of a modern-looking UI for leaflet maps."
 subtitle: "Stlying the Leaflet Control Class to Create a Modern Looking Toolbar"
 tags: leaflet
 feature-img: modern-ui.gif